ChaseLean/36-Lightning-template/README.md

 ## Demo
 Click here for a live demo.

-Alternatively, download the folder `Demo`, and open `index.html` with a browser.
+Alternatively, download the folder `docs`, and open `index.html` with a browser.

 ## Getting started